Toon Zone Interviews Don Hahn on "The Alchemy of Animation"

-TZN: I find that interesting because there was about the creative process at Pixar, and he says a lot of the same things.
+TZN: I find that interesting because there was an article by Ed Catmull about the creative process at Pixar, and he says a lot of the same things.

 HAHN: Well, Pixar and Disney are the same company.
 They come from the same roots, and that’s why.
 Ed is brilliant at articulating that.
 It’s really the truth.
 It’s the secret weapon that animation has, and if you’re smart, you use that.
 Live-action films don’t have that weapon, and that’s that you can iterate and redo things again and again and again until they get better.
 So you can really go back into things and say, “This sequence isn’t working,” or “this character isn’t working,” “this design isn’t working,” and if you have the resources, you can redo it all the way up until opening day.
 I think when you look at films, even Snow White and Bambi and Dumbo, or modern miracles like WALL-E, they’re all beneficiaries of that iterative process, and it’s something that Walt certainly brought to the party.
 He wouldn’t settle and he wouldn’t give up, and so you find these movies being done and done again.
 The vaults are full of discarded sequences and story notes about discarded sequences, and that’s what makes these movies particularly special.

 HAHN: Right!
 Live-action movies are always made based on calendars.
 If you have a director available for three months and an actor available for three months, they get one week rehearsals, they shoot, and go away.
 To get everybody back together to re-shoot is virtually impossible.
 But in animation, you can start out with a script and storyboards and your actors are always there.
 Your actors are always in the trailer ready to go, the sets are always built, and you can go back in.
 We’ve had movies like Lion King where we’ve added entire sequences six months before the movie came out.
 That’s a secret weapon that animation has over other media.